ADVANTICS/documentation/products/adb-pc-ac01/docs/overview.md

 ## System Architecture

-The ADB-PC-AC01 is designed as part of the modular ADB Series system, allowing for flexible configuration and scaling for MW-level power systems.
+The ADB-PC-AC01 is designed as part of the modular ADB Series system, allowing for flexible configuration and scaling to MW-level power systems.

 ### Key Architectural Features: